alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 * A badge
 The badge is a doughnut shaped visualisation which displays the altmetric score in the centre and colour-coded edges according to the source of mentions.
 It can be embedded into other pages (by adding a line of code); when clicked on it takes the user to landing page which shows the breakdown of the score for that article.
-I can be added by reseachers to their own personal pages or integrated by institutions into platforms such as repositories.
+I can be added by researchers to their own personal pages or integrated by institutions into platforms such as repositories.

 The score is combined from three factors: the volume of mentions, the category of mentions (source) and the author of the mention.
 Weighting is given to

 SocialCite
 -----------
 SocialCite adds a layer of information to citations by encouraging the reasons behind citations to be made explicit.
 Users can enhance citation information by indicating the appropriateness and evidence strength of a citation, using a simple thumbs up or thumbs down rating.
 The service available at the end of 2014 is in the form of a pilot which includes articles a small number of publishers (such as the Proceedings of the National Academy of Sciences).
-SocialCite is targetted at both readers and authors, as well as librarians and journal editors.
+SocialCite is targeted at both readers and authors, as well as librarians and journal editors.
 The proposed business model would offer some paid-for reporting features, looking across journals, authors or institutions.
 It is not clear if they have launched formally; the Twitter account was active Nov 2014.

 Tips for raising research data impact
 =====================================

 (Need to search literature for evidence, examples and case studies.)
 (possible examples of how altmetrics help monitor use perhaps in Cameron PLOS Opens Blog post
 Altmetrics: What are they good for?)

 Although a complete and seamless infrastructure of services and tools for the monitoring and measurement of the impact of data is not yet available, there are measures that can be taken now using existing facilities and elements of the infrastructure.

 Provide citation/discovery metadata.
 Use of identifiers.
 Reference to how to cite data and DCC guide?

 Make data discoverable and citable by providing adequate metadata.
 The precise fields that are needed may depend on the data.
 Disciplinary norms and guidance on appropriate schema are sometimes available, and repositories or organisations often define minimum requirements for deposit.
 Generic advice on data citation can be found in (reference to DCC guide).
 Assign identifiers for data as a crucial step to make the data easily cited, accessed and located.
 An identifier that supports all three functions (citation, location, access) is preferable.

 Provide enough metadata for reuse.
 Reproducibility.
 Data should be accompanied by enough contextual information to support reuse.
 The required information may be discipline-dependent.
 A user of the data should have enough information to be able to reproduce the results.

 Open access.
 Any restrictions to the use of data (such as imposing payment for access) may present barriers to reuse and potential impact.
 Some restrictions are necessary (for example those arising from legal requirements), however where restrictions are not needed, the data can be made open access.
 Regardless of whether payment or other restrictions are applied to the use of data, it may be desirable to require user registration prior to access.
 Whilst registration does impose an extra step (and therefore a potential barrier) to data access, it allows both the application of conditions to be adhered to in the use of data (by explicitly asking the user for their agreement) and can further be used for tracking and monitoring of patterns of data use.

 Deposit in major repository.
 (Too early to discuss certified repositories?)